winitzki/CocoaJoin/README.md

 Summary of features of join calculus
 ------------------------------------

 Join calculus is a purely functional, declarative model of concurrent computation.
-Join calculus is uses only a small subset of features (pure functions with arguments; locally scoped, typed values; threads and semaphores) that are available in most programming languages and platforms.
+This model does not depend on any particular programming language and uses features available in most programming languages:

+* pure functions with arguments
+* locally scoped values
+* concurrent threads
+* sending values synchronously to a blocking call in another thread

 For this reason, join calculus can be easily embedded as a library in most programming languages.

 Join calculus gives the programmer has the following basic functionality: